 The performance of IFFCO has been consistently good and a model for others to emulate.
 The production of fertiliser materials increased from 347,000 tonnes in 1975-76 to over 2.5 million tonnes in 1991-92.
-The capacity utilisation was also more than the national average in both phophorus nitrogen and fertilisers.

-The performance of IFFCO has been consistently good and a model for others to emulate.
-The production of fertiliser materials increased from 347,000 tonnes in 1975-76 to over 2.5 million tonnes in 1991-92.
 The capacity utilisation was also more than the national average in both nitrogen and phosphorus fertilisers.

 The number of awards IFFCO plants received is another indicator of excellent production performance.
 For instance, the Kalol plant was awarded the best production performance award by the Fertiliser Association of India consecutively from 1980 to 1984.
 The Aonla project execution was honoured by the Ministry of Programmes Implementation with an award.
-The IFFCO Phulpur unit received first prize for energy conservation in fertiliser sector from the Ministry of Energy, Government of India, during 1990.
+The IFFCO Phulpur unit received first prize for energy conservation in fertiliser sector from the Ministry of Energy, Government of India. during 1990.
 In all, IFFCO has received about 30 awards in areas such as overall performance, production performance, technical innovation, safety, promotion of Hindi, rural development, family planning etc.

 Over the last decade, IFFCO has remained as one of the largest marketeers of fertilisers in India.
 The sales of IFFCO have increased from 230,000 tonnes in 1975-76 to nearly 2.9 million tonnes in 1991-92 registering an average annual increases of about 76% which is remarkable in the context of such high volumes.
-A unique feature of IFFCO's marketing is that it sells its fertilisers exclusively through a net work of about 33,000 cooperative federations. societies and The cooperative in addition to getting a sure supply of quality fertilisers, also earns about Rs 500 million as margin by marketing IFFCO's fertilisers.
+A unique feature of IFFCO's marketing is that it sells its fertilisers exclusively through a net work of about 33,000 cooperative societies and federations. cooperative in addition to getting a sure supply of quality fertilisers, also earns about Rs 500 million as margin by marketing IFFCO's fertilisers.

 IFFCO has also been in the forefront of providing extension services and transfer of technology to the farmers.
-These services are provided through various programmes such as farmers meetings, field day, crop seminars, field day, crop seminars, field demonstrations and special campaigns.
+These services are provided through various programmes such as farmers meetings, field day, crop seminars, day, crop seminars, demonstrations and special campaigns.
 To being about all round development of villages IFFCO adopts villages for a period of 3-5 years.
 Apart from all these, IFFCO takes up special projects like dry land farming, reclamation of problematic soils and tribal area development.
 In the lines of single window approach, IFFCO has set up 175 farmers service centres and developed more than 2200 societies on the lines of service centres in collaboration with the National Cooperative Development Corporation.

 In line with national priority of afforestation and to maintain ecological balance IFFCO has conceived the idea of Farm Forestry Project which aims at plantation of 50,000 hectares in ten states over a period of seven years involving a large number of farming families.
-At present the project in operation is Rajasthan, UP and MP, 33 Primary farm forestry cooperatives have been promoted so far and over 4000 hactares of land have been planted.
-The Rakhyawal Primary Farm Cooperative Society, forestry Udaipur (Rajasthan) sponsored by IFFCO has received Indira Priyadarshini Vrikshamitra Award for the year 1990 instituted by the Ministry of Environment and Forests, Government of India.
+At present the project in operation is Rajasthan, UP and MP, 33 Primary farm forestry cooperatives been promoted so far and over 4000 hactares of land have been planted.
+The Rakhyawal Primary Farm forestry Cooperative Society, Udaipur (Rajasthan) sponsored by IFFCO has received Indira Priyadarshini Vrikshamitra Award for the year 1990 instituted by the Ministry of Environment and Forests, Government of India.
 The award was given in recognition of its exceptional contribution in the field of afforestation and wasteland development.
 Some Government organisations like the National Wasteland Development Board, Department of Non-Conventional Energy Sources, State Government are involved in this project.